gavindonna/Python101/Readme.md

     - click Upload at the top right, navigate to the Python_101.ipynb file, then click upload again.
     - to Run a cell, click the Run button at the top, or Ctrl + Enter
 - **relaxed approach**: follow along with the Jupyter Notebook at https://github.com/gavindonna/Python101/, or http://bit.ly/2X1so8a, and view the Python_101.ipynb file

+To see how easy it is to make a Python chart, download and extract the Python_101_Workshop.zip file, open plottest.py in Spyder, and with the summary_statistics.csv file in the same directory as the plottest.py, run it and be amazed!